MilanSazdov/Melody-Bond/frontend/README.md

 - Fund paymaster with ETH to enable gasless transactions
 - View sponsored function signatures

-## 🛠️ Setup
+## 🛠️ Setup (Frontend)

 ### Prerequisites
 - Node.js 18+
 - A wallet (MetaMask, Coinbase Wallet, etc.)
-- Sepolia ETH for non-gasless transactions
+- Sepolia ETH for non-gasless transactions (when needed)
-- USDC on Sepolia for investing
+- USDC on Sepolia for investing (mock or testnet USDC)

 ### Installation